LeoPradilla/Portfolio/README.md

 # Leonardo Pradilla
-"Numbers are fact with bias"
+"Numbers are facts with bias"